shubtheone/VPS-on-phone/README.md

 - **🗂️ Tabbed Navigation**: Seamlessly switch between Dashboard, Todo List, Downloads, and File Manager
 - **✅ Todo List**: Create, manage, and track your tasks from anywhere
   - Priority levels (Low, Medium, High)
-  - Categories (Work, Personal, Shopping, Health, Other)
+  - Categories (Work, Personal, Other)
   - Filter by active/completed
   - Beautiful, responsive UI
   - Syncs across all devices accessing your VPS
-- **⬇️ Download Manager**: Download files to your VPS
+- **⬇️ Download Manager**: Download files and YouTube videos to your VPS
+  - **YouTube Support**: Download videos as MP4 or extract audio as MP3
+  - Auto-detects YouTube URLs and shows format selector
-  - Paste any URL to download
+  - Direct file downloads for any URL
   - Background downloads (phone can sleep)
-  - Real-time progress tracking
+  - Real-time progress tracking with proper video titles
-  - Download completed files from any device
+  - Access downloaded files from any device
-  - Supports large files (GBs)
 - **📁 Integrated File Manager**: Manage your VPS files without leaving the dashboard
 - **📊 Real-time Monitoring**: Service status and system resources (CPU, RAM, Disk)
 - **⚡ Service Control**: Start/stop/restart all VPS services with one click